hantsy/jakartaee-faces-sample/README.md

 The repository has already been upgraded to Jakarta EE 10.

+* For the Jakarta EE 10 version, check the release [Archive for Jakarta EE 10](https://github.com/hantsy/jakartaee-faces-sample/releases/tag/ee10).
 * For the old Jakarta EE 8 version, check the release [Archive for Jakarta EE 8](https://github.com/hantsy/jakartaee-faces-sample/releases/tag/v1.0).
 * For the legacy JavaEE 8 source codes, go to the repository [javaee8-jsf-sample](https://github.com/hantsy/javaee8-jsf-sample).